CANADA FX DEBT-C$ falls as Goldman charges scare off risk

 By Jennifer Kwan

-TORONTO, April 16 (Reuters) - The Canadian dollar closed a cent lower against the U.S. currency on Friday as investors fled risk amid a global stocks rout after regulators charged U.S. investment bank Goldman Sachs (GS.N: Quote) with fraud.
+TORONTO, April 16 (Reuters) - The Canadian dollar closed a cent lower against the U.S. currency on Friday as investors fled risk amid a global stocks rout after regulators charged U.S. investment bank Goldman Sachs (GS.N) with fraud.

 The currency fell as low as C$1.0165 to the U.S. dollar, or 98.38 U.S. cents, as investors scampered to traditional safe-haven assets on news that the U.S. Securities and Exchange Commission charged has Goldman Sachs with fraud in the structuring and marketing of a debt product tied to subprime mortgages.
 [ID:nN16121493]